 Get metrics like ARPU, MRR, and ARR

 Understanding churn is fundamental because of the effect churn can have on your other key metrics.
-Choose a solution, like ProfitWell’s Churn Reduction Software, that shows you exactly how the pieces all fit together to build user retention and maintain engagement.
+Choose a solution like ProfitWell’s Churn Reduction Software for your customer retention analysis: this software shows you exactly how the pieces all fit together to build user retention, reduce churn, and maintain engagement.

 The good type of churn